DR ALASTAIR MORRIS | MBChB MRCOG FRCSEd FRANZCOG MD

 Frequently asked questions

-• No. From 30 September 2025, Dr Morris will no longer be accepting new private obstetric or gynaecology patients wishing care through his rooms.
+• No. Dr Morris no longer be accepts new private obstetric or gynaecology patients wishing care through his rooms.

 • Yes.
 Dr Morris can be contacted for a copy of your medical records via the contact form below.

 • Dr Morris continues his work at Royal North Shore Hospital, where he provides leadership in women’s health and remains active in public gynaecology and maternity care.
-He also works at North Shore Private Hospital where he treats private patients seen through his rooms.
+He also works at North Shore Private Hospital where he treats private patients until 31 May 2026.

 • Yes, but only within the public sector at Royal North Shore Hospital.

 • Dr Morris is no longer accepting new private patients, but your GP can recommend alternative specialists.
-If you are a current or previous patient Dr Morris can be contacted to discuss specialists that he thinks you may wish to consider for ongoing care.
+If you are a previous patient Dr Morris can be contacted to discuss specialists that he thinks you may wish to consider seeing.

 • After many rewarding years of private practice, Dr Morris is focusing on public sector care, teaching, mentoring and providing leadership in women’s health.